wwarthen/RomWBW/Source/Doc/UserGuide.md

 the slices.
 You should think of slices as just an index into a sequential set of 8MB areas that exist in this partition.

 RomWBW allows up to up to 256 slices each of 8MB in size on a single large storage device.
-This allows the use of up to 2GB of usable space on one media device
+This allows the use of up to 2GB of usable space on one media device.

 It is possible to create other partitions (typically FAT), for now, we are just talking about the slices within the single RomWBW partition.

 ### Slice Assignment

 When assigning Hard disks to drive letters you also need to assign the slice.

 Referring to slices within a storage device is done by appending a `:<n>` where \<n\> is the device relative slice number from 0-255.